Outgoing wave conditions in photonic crystals and transmission properties at interfaces: Introduction

-A second and more technical problem will accompany us on our way to a radiation condition and to the uniqueness result: The geometry is not globally periodic and the solution $u$ is not periodic (and $u$ is, in general, not periodic on any rectangle in the right half plane).
+A more technical problem will accompany us along the way to a radiation condition and to the uniqueness result: The geometry is not globally periodic and the solution $u$ is not periodic (and $u$ is, in general, not periodic on any rectangle in the right half plane).
 For this reason, neither a Bloch transformation of $u$ nor a periodic Bloch expansion of $u$ are meaningful as such.
 We will have to truncate $u$ on large squares at the far right and consider the Bloch expansion of the result.
-We must use large squares in order to acchieve that the truncation of $u$ introduces only small errors.
+We must use large squares in order to achieve that the truncation process introduces only small errors.

-Bloch measures (as used e.g.\,in \cite{Allaire-Conca-1998}) are the appropriate tool for the limit analysis, which is necessary for the following reason: A periodic Bloch expansion uses a discrete set of frequences $j$.
+Bloch measures (as used e.g.\,in \cite{Allaire-Conca-1998}, pp. 182-183) are the appropriate tool for the limit analysis, which is necessary for the following reason: A periodic Bloch expansion uses a discrete set of frequences $j$.
 In general, not even the elementary frequency condition $\mu_0(j) = \omega^2$ (the Bloch wave frequency coincides with the frequency of the Helmholtz equation) can be satisfied in a discrete set of frequencies $j$.
-For this reason, we cannot expect that the Bloch expansion of $u$ (at a finite distance) satisfies certain conditions (such as the frequency condition), but we must introduce a limiting object (in our case the Bloch measure).
+For this reason, we cannot expect that the Bloch expansion of $u$ (at a finite distance) satisfies conditions such as $\mu_0(j) = \omega^2$.
+Instead, we must introduce a limiting object (the Bloch measure).
 Our aim is to derive properties of this limiting object.

 Regarding other mathematical approaches to related problems, we mention \cite{MR2533955, MR2847530}, where the authors investigate diffraction effects in time-dependent equations.
 In \cite{Allaire-Conca-1998}, the spectrum of an elliptic operator in a periodic medium is investigated.
-We use some methods of \cite{Allaire-Conca-1998}, in particular in our pre-Bloch expansion.
+We use some methods of \cite{Allaire-Conca-1998}, in particular in the pre-Bloch expansion.
 Moreover, the above mentioned problem of waves that are concentrated at the interface of the photonic crystal has a counterpart in \cite{Allaire-Conca-1998}: The part of the spectrum that is related to the boundary layer cannot be characterized explicitly (in the sense of \cite{Allaire-Conca-1998}, where the sequence $\eps_i\to 0$ is fixed, and in contrast to \cite {CastroZuazua1996}, where the sequence $\eps_i\to 0$ is chosen appropriately).

 We close this section with more references to negative refraction effects.
 Negative refraction can be a consequence of a negative index material, see \cite{Pendry2000} for the effect and \cite{BFe2, BouchitteSchweizer-Max, ChenLipton2010, Lamacz-Schweizer-Max, Lamacz-Schweizer-Neg} for rigorous results, obtained with the tools of homogenization theory.
 In \cite {EfrosPokrovsky-SolidState-2004, Pokrovsky2003333}, the negative refraction effect is explained in the spirit of negative index materials.
 But negative refraction can also occur without a negative index material, see \cite {PhysRevB.65.201104}.
 We note that the photonic crystals in \cite {EfrosPokrovsky-SolidState-2004} and in \cite {PhysRevB.65.201104} are identical and that they do not have a negative effective index in the sense of homogenization.
 With the work at hand we support the line of argument of \cite {PhysRevB.65.201104}.